Understanding futures trading is complicated. That much, most people can agree with, right?

 In a world where futures trading is already a high-risk endeavor, it’s even more of a risk if a platform is clunky, a trading app can’t keep up, or customer support has no idea what a Fibonacci indicator is.
 Everything must tick along as smoothly as a Rolex Cellini tracks the seconds in a day.
 Here are Benzinga’s suggestions for the best brokers for futures trading.

 NinjaTrader has an amazing trading platform for those just beginning their trading careers as well as for advanced traders.
 Their extensive collection of technical analysis tools is perfect for beginners utilizing a demo account, and they even offer a two-week free trial when you register.

 If you want to use NinjaTraders software, you can get it for free when you fund a brokerage account or you can lease the software.
 You will get access to charts, simulated trading, and market analysis, the essentials for futures trading, even if you get the software for free.

 NinjaTrader won the 2016 True Edge Futures Broker of the Year Gold Award and has the only platform powerful enough to run the Diversified Trading System.
 In addition, NinjaTrader offers extensive data feed options, flexible interface and free demonstration options.

-The minimum opening balance is $1,000 and commissions range from $0.53 to $0.95.
+The minimum opening balance is $400 and commissions start at $0.09.
 Futures traders can get the lowest NinjaTrader commissions by acquiring a platform lifetime license.
 In addition, the margin requirement is $500 per contract.